RiwanBhati/VisionWalk-Project/README.md

 Navigating independently can be a significant challenge for visually impaired individuals, often leading to accidents.
 VisionWalk aims to mitigate these risks by providing a wearable, cost-effective solution for obstacle detection.
 The smart glasses alert the user to nearby obstructions through auditory cues, enhancing their spatial awareness and safety.

-This project was developed as part of the second-semester curriculum at BML Munjal University and was presented at the TechSparX event.
+This project was developed as part of the second-semester curriculum at BML Munjal University and was presented at the TechSparX.I event.

 ##  Demo